daudsemab/daudsemab/README.md

 I am Daud Semab, driving on the road of Full Stack Development.

-- 🌱 I’m currently playing around with Javascript and React Js.
+- 🌱 I’m currently playing around with React Js.

-- 🆓 When time permits, I like to do Personal photography and for fun or peace of mind.
+- 🆓 When time permits, I like to do Personal photography for fun or peace of mind.

 - 🔭 I’m working on React and building portfolio.